 Pottery also provided civilization with greater consistency and predictability, as storage of food allowed the king and his subjects to survive drought, famine, and siege.
 For this reason, Joseph’s interpretation of Pharaoh’s dream would have been meaningless without pottery.

 For that matter, without pottery there would have been no Pharaoh.
 The Latin word for excess is luxus.
 The Latin word for excess in abundance, however – or even excess in decadence – is the related word luxuria, ‘luxury’.
 Pottery allows for the storage of excess food that could be traded for the non-essential luxuries that identified Pharaoh, and all kings and nobles.

-Those larger sea-going vessels brought back more than merchandise, however.
+Those larger sea-going vessels brought back more than traded merchandise, however.
 They also brought back exotic technology, and surprising ideas.
 There is much scholarly attention given as to why European culture came to dominate the world.
 Jared Diamond won a Pulitzer for his attempt to explain Western ascendancy with his book, Guns, Germs, and Steel.
 It is a fascinating read, but a much simpler explanation was given by Fareed Zakaria: coastline.
 European coastlines are much more convoluted than those of the other continents.
-More coastline, more fishing; more fishing, more boats; more boats, more shipping, more international commerce, and more intercultural contact.
+More coastline, more fishing; more fishing, more boats; more boats, more shipping; more shipping, more international commerce and more intercultural contact.

 So shipping and trade means more ideas and more technological advances.

 Excess production and extensive trade created a need to track inventories.
 That need produced written numbers, mathematics, verbal descriptions, and a professional caste of clerks/clerics to keep accurate records.
 Naturally, the earliest surviving records those clerics maintained were engraved in clay.
 Clay provides yet another unusual advantage here: temporary files were simply dried, but more permanent records were fired to the enduring hardness of pottery.